learn-co-curriculum/the-learn-ide-getting-set-up-ghe-compat/README.md

 1. Download the IDE from the button above, or use this [link](https://learn.co/ide-3/download).
 2. The software will download (we promise, it’s safe!)
 3. If you are using a Mac, drag the IDE software to your Applications Folder.
 For more details, check out [this Help Center article](http://help.learn.co/the-learn-ide/moving-the-ide-from-downloads-to-applications-folder-for-osx).
 If you’re on Windows or Linux, you don’t need to move the IDE to a specific folder.
-4. Don’t worry about opening the IDE yet, we will walk you through opening it and getting started in the next lesson.
-If you do open it, you'll see a temporary directory - that's fine!
+4. Open the IDE, and log in with your Learn account.
+You'll see a temporary directory - that's fine!
 Check out the image below to see what that looks like.
-We’ll walk you through how to get started with a lab in the IDE in the next lesson.
+We’ll walk you through how to get started with opening a lab in the IDE in the next lesson.

 <img height="auto" width="500px" src="https://s3-us-west-2.amazonaws.com/curriculum-content/streamlined-onboarding/ide-temp-dir.png" />